brainstormforce/wp-spectra/README.md

 ### 2.3.1 - FRIDAY, 20th JANUARY 2023 ###
 * Fix: Info-Box - Margin unit set to `px` after refresh in editor.
 * Fix: Post Block - First post is getting empty when post block used on shop page.
+* Fix: Background processing issue in some cases.

 ### 2.3.0 - THURSDAY, 12th JANUARY 2023 ###
 * New: Introducing the Slider block that allows you to make almost anything into a carousel, a good way to grab attention!